pmadruga/ds-jobindex/reports/blogpost_engine.md

 when compared to English language-based ones (typically more complete).

 The relations between words are also important.
-Let's take, for example (based on "https://blog.google/products/search/search-language-understanding-bert/"), you're searching for "2019 brazil traveller to usa need a visa.".
-You'd probably get a result that includes the words "2019", "brazil", "traveller", "usa" and "visa".
+Let's take, for example (based on "https://blog.google/products/search/search-language-understanding-bert/").
+You're searching for "2019 brazil traveller to USA need a visa.".
+You'd probably get a result that includes the words "2019", "brazil", "traveller", "USA" and "visa".
 But the word "to" would be ignored in a direct type of search, since the word "to" it's too generic.
 The word "to" changes everything in this, since it refers to where the person wants to travel to (from Brazil to the US).
 This results in very different outcomes of the search query, as you can see below:

 ![Search results](https://storage.googleapis.com/gweb-uniblog-publish-prod/images/Query-2019BrazilTravelerToUSANeedAVisa.max-1000x1000.jpg "Difference in Search Results before and after using BERT").

-It's important to convey that the results from the "before" image are powered by much more that just pure term match.
+It's essential to convey that the results from the "before" image are powered by much more than just pure term match.

-But there are more challenges to this then word relations.
-The above shows English language examples.
-Non-English languages pose a challenge in terms of Machine Learning challenges since there's not as much data to train models when compared to the English language.
+But there are more hurdles to this then word relations.
+There's also the handling of different languages.
+Non-English languages pose a challenge since there's not as much data to train Machine Learning models when compared to the English language.

 However, recent breakthroughs allow having good model results, even in multilingual approaches, including Danish.
 That's where BERT comes in.
 BERT is ["a neural network-based technique for natural language processing (NLP) pre-training called Bidirectional Encoder Representations from Transformers"](https://blog.google/products/search/search-language-understanding-bert/).
-This model allows for a contextual representation of words, meaning that context matters when doing searches.

-Remember the travelling example from above.
-The search results on the right take the word "to" into account which changes the accuracy of these results.
+This model allows for a contextual representation of words, meaning that context matters when doing searches and an excellent example for that is that the one from above.
+In that example, not only the individual words are important but also its relation to the other words in the same search query.
+Plus, when taking the word "to" into account changes the accuracy of these results.

-The above techniques set the foundations for this project since they are part of a toolset to make search engine results better using document similarity.
+All in all, the above techniques set the foundations for this project as they are part of a toolset to make search engine results better using document similarity.

-Ultimately,

-> the goal of this project is to determine what role does AI and Machine Learning bring to document searches, how it combines with existing searches (instead of replacing it) and how it performs in non-English languages.
+In short,

+> in this project, we are comparing results from the models (both AI-based and not) and the current results given in the Jobindex.dk's website.
+We are determining how does AI leverage existing document searches, even for non-English languages, such as Danish.

 ## Methodology
 ---

 ### The dataset

 The dataset is comprised of 4.2m jobs from jobindex.dk, from 2000 until March 2020.

 Here's an excerpt of the dataset: